-Have fun trying these vintage candy recipes from
+You'll have fun trying these old fashioned candy recipes from

 Chinese-Japanese Cook Book (1914)